This exotic dice box is a Trapper Keeper for your D&D stuff

-Many tabletop role-playing groups have moved fully online these past few years, but the majority are still meeting in person to roll dice in anger.
-Wouldn’t it be nice, therefore, to have everything you need to run your character all in one place?
+Many tabletop role-playing groups have moved online, but the majority are still meeting in person to roll dice in anger.
+Wouldn’t it be nice to have everything you need to run your character all in one place?
+I certainly think your Dungeon Master would appreciate it.
 The Dungeon Journal from Michigan-based company Elderwood Academy looks like just the thing — a Trapper Keeper that holds your dice, a miniature, your character sheet, and any extraneous notes, all in a petite A5 portfolio.

 A new Kickstarter campaign launched this week with a minimum buy-in of $89 plus shipping.
 Backers get a leatherbound A5 folio with a dice vault for a spine.
 Undo a few snaps, and both your character and your math-rocks are right where you need them to be.
 Crack open the folio, and you’re ready to roll.